civicrm/release-management/doc/any-announce.md

 # CiviCRM (Any Version): Announce a final release

+## Release date calendar

+Ensure that the new release and the next release are listed in the README.md calendar.

 ## Security announcements

 Consult the "Security and Release Planning" spreadsheet and check the security items which are marked for this release: